 CANADA'S ORIGINAL PROMISE: Still waiting to be realized

-As Canada turns 150, the final talk brings the series back home, with Mohawk education advocate Roberta Jamieson.
+As Canada turned 150, the final talk brought the series back home, with Indigenous education advocate Roberta Jamieson.
 Roberta was the first woman chief of Six Nations of the Grand River, the first Indigenous woman to earn a law degree in Canada, and she holds an astounding twenty-five honorary degrees.
 She believes Canada is at a make-or-break historical moment where it has a chance to recast its historically toxic relationship with First Nations for the next 150 years.
 She sees the hope for that renewal in the very moment of contact between settler Europeans and her ancestors: "Our people consciously decided to share.
 And we had a choice.
 We were the majority then.
 And we made a conscious decision to share.
 And to help people survive.
 So I think we still have that choice as Canadians.
 And I'm very optimistic and very hopeful -- and I'm going to work very hard to see that we live up to that promise".